deepak-deez/ubuntu-nginx-image/readme.txt

 4. The Nginx access log & error log can be seen in the docker stdout & stderr using:
    $ docker logs {container_name}

+5. We can get the client IP from these logs.